open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-and-repositories.md

 ### 2. Explanation About Repositories and Syncing Process

+![GitHub Clone URL](image/mi-forking-and-updating-a-repo.png)

 The previous step created a clone of your repository on your OS.

-![GitHub Clone URL](image/mi-forking-and-updating-a-repo.png)
+Now, there are three levels of repositories to keep in mind:
+1. Upstream repository [`open-learning-exchange.github.io`](https://github.com/open-learning-exchange/open-learning-exchange.github.io) on GitHub
+2. `your-username.github.io` on GitHub
+3. `your-username.github.io` cloned onto your local system

-Now, there are three different Github repository levels: [open-learning-exchange.github.io](https://github.com/open-learning-exchange/open-learning-exchange.github.io), your username.github.io on GitHub, and your username.github.io on your OS.
-These three levels need to be constantly synced and up to date with one another as we will all be contributing to the upstream repository (open-learning-exchange.github.io).
-It's important to try and keep these separate and avoid mixing changes between them, as you will be unable to fork and git push/pull if they are very different versions.
+These repositories must be consistently synced and up-to-date with each other since we all contribute to the upstream repository (open-learning-exchange.github.io).
+It's crucial to keep changes separate and avoid mixing them between repositories.
+Significant differences can cause conflicts and prevent you from performing `git push/pull` operations smoothly.

-####2.1 Sync three Repositories:
-1. **Upstream Repository:** `open-learning-exchange.github.io`
-2. **Your Fork on GitHub:** `your-username.github.io`
-3. **Your Local Clone:** Cloned repository on your OS

-####2.2 Steps to Sync Repositories:
+#### 2.1 Steps to Sync Repositories:

 1. **Fork and Clone:**
    - Fork `open-learning-exchange.github.io` to create `your-username.github.io` on GitHub.
+(This was done in Step 1).
    - Clone `your-username.github.io` to your local system.
+(This was done in this step's 1.1)

 2. **Sync with Upstream:**
    - Add the upstream repository: